DhruvSkyy/ios_app/README.md

 ## SVG icon support

-SwiftUI's built-in `AsyncImage` does not support `.svg` files.
+Swift's built-in `AsyncImage` does not support `.svg` files.
 To address this, a custom `SVGImageView` was implemented using SVGKit.
-It loads, parses, and renders SVGs as `UIImage` objects that can be displayed in SwiftUI.
+It loads, parses, and renders SVGs as `UIImage` objects that can be displayed in Swift.

 If an SVG fails to load due to a network issue or malformed structure, a fallback placeholder icon is shown.
 This prevents blank spaces or layout issues, and avoids crashes caused by rendering errors in CALayer.